JeremyWildsmith/worldbuilder/README.md

 ![alt tag](http://i.imgur.com/gEHj6K5.png)
 ![alt tag](http://i.imgur.com/lHYPmUq.png)

-Due to some code refactoring, some of those videos will differ from the current version in the repository.

 How to Contribute
 =================

 - You can contact the project administrator (Jeremy.
 Allen.
 Wildsmith) at JeremyWildsmith@yahoo.ca
-- You must sign and agree to the CLA (Contributor License Agreement) <a href="http://www.clahub.com/agreements/JeremyWildsmith/JevaEngineSrc" target="_blank">here.</a> the contributor license agreement allows JevaEngine developers (and the user-base of JevaEngine) to use your contributions to the project under the GPLV3 license.
+- You must sign and agree to the CLA (Contributor License Agreement) <a href="http://www.clahub.com/agreements/JeremyWildsmith/JevaEngineSrc" target="_blank">here.</a> the contributor license agreement allows JevaEngine developers (and the user-base of JevaEngine) to use your contributions to the project under the project's license.

 How to Compile\Use
 =================

 JevaEngine is fairly straight-forward to compile.
 As JevaEngine uses Maven as its build platform, the project is very portable accross various IDEs and dependency resolution is very easy.
-You can read a short guide on how to setup JevaEngine <a href="https://github.com/JeremyWildsmith/JevaEngineSrc/wiki/Compiling-JevaEngine" target="_blank">here.</a>

-You can find some decent quick-start guides on the project's wiki page.